gcsescience.com 19 gcsescience.com

 might not benefit because they do not have enough money.

-For example, radiotherapy to treat cancer
+For example, radiotherapy used to treat cancer

 may only be available in richer countries.